Analyzing Pattern Overview: Guide to the Tweezer Bottom Pattern

 | Wait for the Close | Never enter a trade while the second tweezer bottom candle is still forming.
 Wait for the candle to close to ensure the lows actually match, and the price hasn’t “leaked” lower. |

-| The Entry Point | A conservative entry is to buy when the price moves above the high of the second candle in the pattern.
-This provides confirmation that the bullish momentum is actually following through. |
+| The Entry Point | Certain analysts monitor movement above when the price moves above the high of the second candle in the pattern.
+This confirms that the upward price movement continues. |

-| Stop-Loss Placement | The tweezer bottom offers one of the most logical stop-loss placements in all technical analysis.
-Place your stop-loss just a few pips below the matching lows.
+| Risk Reference Levels | The tweezer bottom offers one of the most logical stop-loss placements in all technical analysis.
+Some traders monitor levels just a few pips below the matching lows.
 If the price breaks at that level, the “floor” has failed, and you should exit the trade immediately. |

 Tweezer Bottom vs. Other Reversals